ArfatulAsif/Competitive-Programming-TopicWise/DP/Tree rerooting dp/README.md

 As now `from` vertex is at the subtree of  `to`  vertex, where previously `to` was in the subtree of `from` .
 Now we have to remove `to` vertex's contribution from `from` vertex and add `from` vertex's contribution in the `to` vertex (after removal  of `to` s contribution from `from`).

+Look at dfs1, when calculating for dp[node], how transition is happening. same way reverse it for `from` node, and forward it for `to` node.